 The entire story is pictured on the 13th-century mosaic above the left door as you enter the basilica.

-There’s enough mosaic here to cover 1.5 American football fields…
+02. There is enough mosaic to cover 1.5 American football fields!

 There are more than 85,000 square feet (or 8,000 square meters) of mosaic in St. Mark’s Basilica… or enough mosaic to cover over 1.5 American football fields!
 The mosaics were done over 8 centuries, mostly in gold, and the result is astonishing.
 Enter the basilica at different times of day to see how the light makes the colors, and scenes, look different.